 A formal facilitated networking session designed to connect students with potential internship hosts.
 This is a unique opportunity to increase your professional network and gain access to a wide range of industry partners who are experienced placement hosts.

-The next Networking Event will be a collaboration with UniSA Creative, check out the dedicated learnonline page we set up for more information, photos of past events and/or FAQs.
+The next Networking Event will be a collaboration with UniSA STEM, check out the dedicated learnonline page we set up for more information, photos of past events and/or FAQs.

-Enrolments are open for all SP4 Placement Courses.
-If you attended the Networking Event on 9th April (or a previous event) and have confirmed a placement opportunity from the connections you made there, contact us asap to confirm next steps so we can finalise the paperwork.
+Enrolments are still available for all SP2 Placement Courses if you have a self-sourced placement.
+If you attended the Networking Event on 19th September (or a previous event) and have confirmed a placement opportunity from the connections you made there, contact us asap to confirm next steps so we can finalise the paperwork.

-From 25th March 2024 you will require an override approval to enrol into the SP4 placement courses, this is so we can manage the number of opportunities we source.
+From 1 January 2025 you will require an override approval to enrol into the SP2 placement courses, this is so we can manage the number of opportunities we source.
 See more information below about available courses and timelines.

 Reach out to us for a chat about what you’re planning and we can talk you through options, business.internships@unisa.edu.au.
 Confirming you are still able to enrol after this date however you will likely need to have a self-placement to do so, see below for more information on which course is the best fit for you.